 Andersen, Chris.
 “The Formalization of Métis Identities in Canadian Provincial Courts.”
 In Expressions in Canadian Native Studies, edited by Ron Laliberte et. al., 95-115.
 Saskatoon: University Extension Press, 2000.

 Dr. Ramon Lawrence is an associate professor of computer science at the University of British Columbia.
 His research interests are database systems, embedded devices, and wireless sensor networks, and have resulted in over 50 publications.
 He is the founder of Unity Data Inc. (www.unityjdbc.com) that provides software for data integration from multiple sources and is a database consultant for enterprises, including Fortune 500 companies such as GE, requiring Big Data (and small data) solutions.
 Current work on MongoDB produced software for SQL querying and integrating MongoDB with enterprise relational systems that is used by numerous companies world-wide.
 Dr. Lawrence is a member of the ACM and senior member of IEEE.

-Students who created databases, collected documents, transcribed records, and built DAD:
+Students and researchers who created databases, collected documents, transcribed records, and built DAD: